 For almost fifty years, alcohol addicts and abusers around the world have found hope at Narconon alcohol abuse treatment centers.
-Across the United States and Canada, in Asia, Africa, Latin America and Europe, Narconon centers help drug and alcohol addicts leave substance abuse behind forever, and help young people decide to stay away from drugs and alcohol for good.

-Determining Who Needs the Help of an Alcohol Abuse Rehab
+Determining Who Needs Rehab for Alcohol Abuse

 As billions of people around the world drink, and many of them drink frequently, how do you separate out the problem drinkers from the rest of them?
-How do you determine who needs alcohol abuse rehab and who doesn’t?
+How do you determine who needs rehab and who doesn’t?

 Has a vehicle been damaged?
 Are there increasing numbers of insurance claims?
 Has money gone missing?
 Does the person himself or herself go missing for days or weekends?
 If events like these are mounting and the person in question is still drinking, it is very likely that the person is no longer in control of their drinking.
 And so they have, in essence, become an alcoholic, a person who compulsively drinks and can’t control it, despite the harm being done.